 Erectile dysfunction is usually the result of poor circulation to the penis.
-The Canadian Study of Erectile Dysfunction identified that 49.4% of men over 40 suffered from ED (Canadian Urological Association erectile dysfunction guideline 2015).

 ED Shockwave Therapy is an innovative medical treatment that uses low intensity sound waves to treat the vascular cause of erectile dysfunction, and not just its symptoms.